xibosignage/xibo-manual/source/en/install_windows_client_multiple.md

 In the new profile configure the "Location" tab so that your left, top, width and height represent the second screen in your PC configuration.
 For example, if you have two 1920x1080 panels the second one would be at left=1920, top=0, width=1920, height=1080.
 You would enter different coordinates if the monitors are not side by side or have different resolutions.
 You should therefore adjust the coordinates according to your setup.

+### Embedded Webserver

+The Player uses an embedded web server to show some content and it will be necessary to adjust the port that this web server listens on so that it does not conflict with the other Player.

+Do to this use the Display Settings Profile created when you positioned the Player and set the Embedded Web Server address, incrementing the port number on the one that is already there.